-- 2.1 Format of upper-air gridded information: - 2.1.1 Upper-air gridded information supplied by WAFCs for pre-flight and in-flight re-planning shall be in the GRIB code form.
+- 2.1 Format of upper-air gridded information - 2.1.1 Upper-air gridded information supplied by WAFCs for pre-flight and in-flight replanning shall be in the GRIB code form.

-Note:- The GRIB code form is contained in WMO Publication No. 306, Manual on Codes, Volume 1.2, Part B - Binary Codes.
+Note. - The GRIB code form is contained in the Manual on Codes (WMO-No 306), Volume I.2, Part B - Binary Codes.

-2.2 Format of information on significant weather:

-2.1.2 Information on significant weather supplied by WAFCs for pre-flight and in-flight re-planning shall be in the BUFR code form.

-Note:- The BUFR code form is contained in WMO Publication No. 306, Manual on Codes, Volume 1.2, Part B - Binary Codes.
-2.3 Specific needs of helicopter operations:

-2.1.3 Meteorological information for pre-flight planning and in-flight re-planning by operators of helicopters flying to offshore structures should include data covering the layers from sea level to flight level 100.
-Particular mention should be made of the expected surface visibility, the amount, type (where available), base and tops of cloud below flight level 100, sea state and sea-surface temperature, mean sea level pressure, and the occurrence and expected occurrence of turbulence and icing, as determined by regional air navigation agreement.
+- 2.2 Format of information on significant weather: - 2.2.1 Information on significant weather supplied by WAFCs for pre-flight and in-flight re-planning shall be in the BUFR code form. - Note.
+The BUFR code form is contained in the Manual on Codes (WMO-No 306), Volume I.2, Part B Binary Codes. - 2.2.2 As of 4 November 2021, in addition to 2.2.1, information on significant weather supplied by WAFCs for pre-flight planning and in-flight replanning should be in IWXXM GML form. - Note 1.- Guidance on the implementation of IWXXM is provided in the Manual on the ICAO Meteorological Information Exchange Model (IWXXM) (Doc 10003). - Note 2.
+Geography markup language (GML) is an encoding standard of the Open Geospatial Consortium (OGC). - 2.3 Specific needs of helicopter operations - 2.3.1 Meteorological information for pre-flight and in-flight re-planning by operators of helicopters flying to offshore structures should include data covering the layers from sea level to flight level 100.
+Particular mention should be made of the expected surface visibility, the amount, type (where available), base and tops of cloud below flight level 100, sea state and sea-surface temperature, mean sealevel pressure, and the occurrence and expected occurrence of turbulence and icing, as determined by regional air navigation agreement.